ghaerr/elks/BUILD.md

 ## Build errors

-If you get a message similar to `Blocks required 1456, available 1440` then you need to select "" in the kernel config.
+If you get a message similar to `Blocks required 1456, available 1440` then you need to enable Userland ---> Select Applications by Image Size in `make menuconfig`.